Article By Justin Adler-Swanberg:

 Tonka was another important influence - I did my first riotous party with Rob & Phil (who ran the Tonka Sound System) & Mark Heley (later a founder of SF’s Toontown events) way back in 1985.
 We shared a trajectory from crazy squat party beginnings through to acid house, before they went on to paint their speakers yellow and adopt the Tonka name.
 Their monthly after-parties on Brighton’s Blackrock beach where Markie & other’s spun some amazing sets out of the Tonka sound van, helped inspire our full moon parties.

 At that same time Alan, myself & the others were taking the Whoosh party ethos out & about, anywhere we thought we could get away with setting up a small sound system.
-We’d literally hijack people’s events, renegade style, & turn them into fun all night dance jams, Markie, Para, myself & sometimes Bones, Luke (Queernation), & Ron (Raw Stylus) would rotate on the turntables, with Greg often bringing along Turbo speakers to boost the fun.
+We’d literally hijack people’s events, renegade style, and turn them into fun all night dance jams.
+Markie, Para, myself & sometimes Bones, Luke (Queernation) and Ron (Raw Stylus) would rotate on the turntables, with Greg often bringing along Turbo speakers to boost the fun.
 We carried that approach to San Francisco in early ‘91, en masse, where we hooked up with Garth, who we knew from the Tonka jams, and founded Wicked.
 Markie split back to the UK after our 1st full moon party, but Garth, myself & local DJ Ernie Munson carried Wicked’s musical torch until Markie returned & then Thomas showed up with his own unique approach that complimented Wicked perfectly, and we never looked back.